 It has disinfecting properties.
 This makes it perfect as a sanitizer such as in a stainless steel kitchen sink.

-Grease is an unwelcomed guest in the kitchen.
+Grease is an unwelcome guest in the kitchen.
 Vinegar works well at cutting the grease so that it can be cleaned effectively.

 In turn, this helps with keeping stainless steel shiny and smudge free.

-There are countless cleaners on the market with many aimed at owners of stainless steel appliances and kitchen sinks.
+There are countless cleaners on the market, many aimed at owners of stainless steel appliances and kitchen sinks.
 Vinegar is inexpensive while still being effective at getting the job done.

 Try it in your kitchen and see how bright your stainless steel can shine!

-If you loved these tips for cleaning your stainless steel be sure and click below for my FREE spring cleaning tips!
-You can read my blog post on Spring Cleaning Tips for Busy Moms here.
+If you loved these tips for cleaning your stainless steel, be sure and click below for my FREE spring cleaning tips!
+You can read my blog post on Spring Cleaning Tips for Busy Moms.